What Is ScaleOut’s Digital Twin Model?

 Object-Oriented Design Approach

-Using its scalable and highly available in-memory computing platform, the ScaleOut Digital Twins service creates digital twin instances in memory and distributes them across a cluster of servers for processing.
-It can connect to message hubs like Azure IoT Hub and deliver incoming messages from live devices to their corresponding digital twins.
-It can also run a time-drive simulation and schedule digital twins for processing at time steps.
-Lastly, ScaleOut Digital Twins offers built-in facilities for agrregating, visualizing, and querying the state information held within its digital twin instances.
+Using a scalable and highly available in-memory computing platform, ScaleOut Digital Twins creates digital twin objects in memory and distributes them across a cluster of servers for processing.
+It can connect to messaging hubs like Azure IoT Hub and automatically deliver incoming messages from live devices to their corresponding digital twins.
+It can also run a time-drive simulation and schedule digital twin objects for processing at time steps.
+Lastly, ScaleOut Digital Twins offers built-in facilities for agrregating, visualizing, and querying the state information held within its digital twin objects.

-ScaleOut’s digital twin model follows object-oreinted design principles to make it as simple for developers as possible.
-Developers can define digital twin models APIs in Java, C#, or by using a rules engine or machine-learning algorithm.
+ScaleOut’s digital twin model follows object-oriented design principles to make it as simple for developers as possible.
+Developers can implement digital twin models in Java, C#, or by using a rules engine.
+Both C# and rules engine models can optionally incorporate a machine-learning algorithm.

 Components of a Digital Twin Model

-A digital twin model comprises a state object holding dynamic state information and one or two application-defined methods.
-State information hosts information about a digital twin’s corresponding device or data source.
+Let’s take a closer look at a digital twin model.
+A digital twin model defines the properties of a state object and defines one or two application-defined methods (more on that below).
+Each state object hosts dynamic information about a corresponding device or data source.
 Here are the two types of digital twin models:

-When creating a digital twin model, called a real-time digital twin model, for live streaming analytics, a single application-defined method called ProcessMessages runs when the digital twin instance for a specific data source receives messages from that data source.
-This method analyzes incoming messages using state information to assist in identifying conditions of interest (issues or opportunities).
-This method can emit alerts when necessary and send messages back to the data source or to other digital twins.
+When creating a digital twin model, called a real-time digital twin model, for live streaming analytics, an application-defined method called ProcessMessages runs when the digital twin object for a specific data source receives a telemetry message from that data source.
+This method analyzes incoming messages using state information to assist in identifying conditions of interest about the device or data source.
+The method can emit alerts when necessary and send messages back to the physical data source or to other digital twin objects.
 ScaleOuts’s in-memory computing platform runs a digital twin’s method within 1-3 milliseconds after it is received by the message hub.

-When creating a digital twin model, called a simulation twin model, to build time-driven simulations, the developer implements two methods, both of which have access to the digital twin’s state information.
-As with real-time digital twins, the ProcessMessages method handles incoming messages.
-These messages are sent by other other digital twins.
-In additiona, the ProcessModel method runs application-defined code that implements the digital twin’s simulation model at a given time step.
-The ScaleOut Digital Twins service runs this method for all digital twin instances in simulated time, and it advances the time as determined by simulated delays specified by the method.
+When creating a digital twin model for use in a time-driven simulation (called a simulation model),the developer implements two methods, both of which have access to the digital twin object’s state information.
+As with a real-time digital twin model, the ProcessMessages method handles incoming messages.
+These messages are sent by other other digital twin objects in the simulation.
+In addition, a second ProcessModel method runs application-defined code that defines the digital twin object’s simulation behavior at a given time step.
+ScaleOut Digital Twins runs this method for all digital twin objects in simulated time, and it advances the time as determined by simulated delays specified in the method.

-The following diagram illustrates how the ScaleOut Digital Twins service runs digital twins in simulation:
+The following diagram illustrates how ScaleOut Digital Twins runs digital twins in simulation:

 Using the ScaleOut Digital Twins UI, you can control the minimum granularity of simulated time increments and the target speedup of simulation execution relative to real time.
 This lets you run the simulation slowly for demonstration purposes or as fast as possible to make predictions.